Frequently Asked Questions

 What support is included?

 All plans include direct email support with a target response time of one business day for standard inquiries and two business days for security-related matters.
-During the early access phase, customers also get direct access to the OrynIQ team for product questions, onboarding help, and feedback sessions.
+Customers also get direct access to the OrynIQ team for product questions, onboarding help, and feedback sessions.

 Reach us at support@oryniq.com for any support or product questions.